University of Dundee: Recent developments

 The 2000s brought extensive renovation to the university's central campus, with a number of new and upgraded buildings introduced around 2007 to celebrate the 40th anniversary of the university's independence.
 Large extensions have been placed on the Main Library and sports centre, and a number of new halls of residence (Heathfield, Belmont, West Park and Seabraes) have been gradually phased into operation.
 The Dalhousie building was erected during this period as dedicated teaching accommodation for the university, in part replacing space previously at the Gardyne Road campus of Northern College, which has now been taken up by Dundee College.
 Significant improvement works have taken place in old buildings such as the Old Technical Institute, Medical Sciences Institute and Old Medical School buildings.

 Kirkcaldy Campus

 The School of Nursing and Health Sciences has a campus on Forth Avenue, Kirkcaldy, Fife.
 This offers degrees in nursing, midwifery and other health-related subjects.
 Placements are available often in conjunction with NHS Fife.

 Governance and organisation

 Governance

 The University of Dundee is organised under the provisions of its royal charter, which granted the university its independence in 1967.
 Dundee, uniquely outside of the four ancient universities of Scotland has a governance framework which shares a number of similarities with the ancient governance structure which was developed in the 19th and 20th centuries through the various Universities (Scotland) Acts.

 Chancellor

 The chancellor is the head of the university and president of the Graduates' Council, with a role of presiding over academic ceremonies such as graduations.
-The five chancellors of the university to have held office since its independence are:
+The six chancellors of the university to have held office since its independence are: